msmanek/getting-a-gig-pm-edition/README.md

 Here's some books that might also be useful.
 - [Cracking the PM Interview: How to Land a Product Manager Job in Technology, by Gayle Laakmann McDowell](https://www.amazon.ca/Cracking-PM-Interview-Product-Technology/dp/0984782818) - I highly recommend this one.
 It was the primary source that I used.
-- [Decode and Conquer: Answers to Product Management Interviews, by Lewis C. Lin](https://www.amazon.com/Decode-Conquer-Answers-Management-Interviews/dp/0615930417) - I have not read it, but it seems valuable and comes well recommended
+- [Decode and Conquer: Answers to Product Management Interviews, by Lewis C. Lin](https://www.amazon.com/Decode-Conquer-Answers-Management-Interviews/dp/0615930417) - I have not read it, but it seems valuable and comes well recommended (thanks Fernando Delagato)
 - [Design of Everyday Things, by Don Norman](https://www.amazon.com/Design-Everyday-Things-Donald-Norman/dp/1452654123)
 - [Made to Stick: Why Some Ideas Survive and Others Die, by Chip Heath](https://www.amazon.ca/Made-Stick-Ideas-Survive-Others/dp/1400064287) (thanks Marissa for this one)
 - [Don't Make Me Think, by Steve Krug](https://www.amazon.com/Dont-Make-Think-Revisited-Usability/dp/0321965515)

 Typically for an internship or your first job, PM questions will not be super specific, but it is good practice to know the industry of the company you are applying for and know it well.
 So, do research on the company and the types of products they make and what you would like to do as a PM there.

 ## Selling Them

 When you're actively emailing and speaking with recruiters, they're going to ask you a lot of questions that are just checkboxes for what they're looking for in terms of skills.

-If you've written anything in a language before, **put it on your resume**.
-A lot of companies have parsers that look for specific things that, again, will put a tick on those checkboxes before putting you through to the next round of review.
-Now, if you've only ever done "Hello, world!" in Python, don't say that you're a Python ninja or whatever.
-You don't want to be thrown into an interview that will only hurt your self-confidence.
-Speaking from experience.
-Trust me.

 When a recruiter or engineer is asking you about a certain project/extracurricular activity you've done, be as specific as possible.
 Tell them **exactly** what you did on that particular project (or internship or what have you).
 Tell them how much you contributed, what metrics you used to measure your success, what was the outcome of the project, etc. etc.